 - Clipboard where you will record volunteer hours.

 - Renters’ plot map labeled with plot number and renters’ names.

 - Bulletin board for garden information and a sign-up sheet for mowing.
 The bulletin board is located in the shed on the left-hand side.

 Each renter is expected to volunteer in the community plot or children’s garden over the course of the growing season.
 Required number of volunteer hours: 1 plot-6 hours; 2 plots-10 hours; 3 plots-12 hours; and 4 plots-14 hours.
 There are many opportunities to volunteer and jobs for every ability level.
 Please remember to record all your hours on sheets located in the renters’ shed, even after you have met your required number of hours.
-Please contact Denise Compton, Christine Slader or Mary Wickland if you have questions.
+Please contact our coordinators, Denise Compton, Christine Slader or Mary Wickland if you have questions.